Gary-Burke/quizmaster/README.md

 ## Introduction

-Quizmaster is a fun and inter-active general knowledge game to be played by individuals.
-The main goal of the app, is to test a player's knowledge in a certain field or category and at the same time, expand their knowledge in that specific field.
-Since this is a Command Line interface, I opted for an app where graphics and visual ques are not needed.
-Playing and learning at the same time makes quiz games fun and exciting, that is why I chose to develop Quizmaster.
+Introducing Quizmaster – The Ultimate Knowledge Challenge

+Quizmaster is an engaging and intellectually stimulating general knowledge game designed for individuals who love to test their minds and learn something new with every play.
+The app’s primary goal is to challenge players across a variety of categories while helping them expand their understanding in each field.

+Built with a clean and efficient command-line interface, Quizmaster delivers a seamless, distraction-free experience where the focus remains on what truly matters — knowledge and fun.
+Whether you’re a trivia enthusiast or simply looking to sharpen your mind, Quizmaster offers an exciting blend of learning and entertainment that keeps players coming back for more.

+Put your knowledge to the test with Quizmaster.

 ![quizmaster amiresponsive](documentation/readme/amiresponsive.png)